300+ Action Verbs for Resume & Impressive Power Words

 Action verbs (or power words) are words you can use on your resume to describe your work activities and professional duties.
 These words have positive connotations and can highlight your initiative and strengths.
 You should use them to replace passive-sounding words such as “responsible for.”

-See, the thing is, people tend to minimize their own achievements.
-Maybe you do that, too.
-Instead of being proud of your successes, you say: “Oh, anyone could do that.”
-But in a resume, minimizing your accomplishments is a bad thing.
+People tend to minimize their own achievements.
+Instead of being proud of their successes, they say: “Oh, anyone could do that.”
+But in a resume, minimizing your accomplishments is a bad thing, and you should avoid it.

-Using weak words may make recruiters think: “But why should we hire you?”
-And that’s why you should replace all these phrases that downplay your role with resume power words.
+Using weak words may make recruiters doubt your candidature.
+And that’s why you should replace all the phrases that downplay your role with resume power words.
 No more “assisted,” “was in charge of,” or “worked with.”
-Instead, say: “initiated,” “coordinated,” or “collaborated.”
+Instead, say: “initiated,” “coordinated,” or “collaborated,” and see the impact.

-Hey, hey—put down that Oxford Dictionary.
 You don’t have to frantically browse through thousands of words to find the right ones.
 We’ve done that for you.
-You can find lists of strong resume words below:
+Just click one of those categories and jump to the action verbs list you need:

 - Team Player Action Verbs